QUB-Simpson-lab/fastq_subsetter/README.md

 git clone https://github.com/QUB-Simpson-lab/fastq_subsetter.git
 # Navigate to the repository directory:
 cd fastq_subsetter
-# compile the code:
+# Compile the code:
 g++ -o fastq_subsetter fastq_subsetter.cpp -lz -pthread -O2
-The `fastq_subsetter` executable will be generated in the same directory.
+# The `fastq_subsetter` executable will be generated in the same directory, and can be installed:
+sudo cp fastq_subsetter /usr/local/bin/.
 ```

 ## Example